 Funds may utilize borrowing for investment purposes.
 Loan payable amounts accrue interest at negotiated rates with such interest being expensed as incurred.
-The principal Loan payable balance owing at the end of the period is presented on the Statement of Net Assets as "Loan payable".
+The principal Loan payable balance owing at the end of the period is presented on the Statement of Financial Position as "Loan payable".
 Interest owing but not yet paid at the end of the period is presented as "Interest payable" on the Statement of Net Assets.
-Interest incurred during the period is presented as "Interest expense" on the Statement of Comprehensive Income/(Loss).
+Interest incurred during the period is presented as "Interest expense" on the Statement of Comprehensive Income (Loss).
+At initial recognition, a loan payable is measured at fair value which equates to the cash received, adjusted for any transaction costs directly attributable to the issuance of the loan.
+Thereafter, the loan payable is measured at amortized cost, recognizing interest expense over the period of the loan, calculated using the effective interest rate.
+Adjusting the carrying amount of the loan for interest payments made and any amortization of transaction costs.